pimutils/khal/doc/source/usage.rst

 .. option:: -d CALENDAR

-        Specifiy a calendar which will be disregarded for this run, can be used several times.
+        Specify a calendar which will be disregarded for this run, can be used several times.

 .. option:: --color/--no-color